 Is Revolut a real bank?

-Revolut will also provide you with a linked debit card, on either the Mastercard or Visa networks, depending on where you’re located.
-You can use this to pay in the US or overseas, via Chip and PIN or contactless.
+Although not a bank, Revolut does offer lots of handy ways to manage your finances day to day.
+For example, all Revolut account holders get a multi-currency account and linked debit card, on either the Mastercard or Visa networks, which you can use to pay in the US or overseas, via Chip and PIN or contactless.

 Revolut personal card accounts